Learning Officer in London

 • Become part of a supportive network of museum and heritage educators.

-Learning Officer employer: Heath Robinson Museum
+Learning Officer in London employer: Heath Robinson Museum

 At West House and the Heath Robinson Museum, we pride ourselves on being an exceptional employer that fosters a vibrant and inclusive work culture.
 Our commitment to employee growth is evident through our supportive network of museum and heritage educators, offering opportunities for professional development in a creative environment.
 With a focus on delivering high-quality learning programmes for all ages, we provide a unique chance to engage with the community while enjoying flexible working hours and a competitive salary.